Variations in traffic light operation: Steady red and amber arrows

-In the UK, there are no red or yellow "arrow" lights.
-Also, left or right turns on a red light are never permitted.
-Layouts are typically simple: either the usual three-disc all-directions signal; the same with a separate green left or right "filter" arrow which lights up either independently of the main green (permitting a turn in that direction at an otherwise red light) or along with it (showing that conflicting traffic has been stopped so turning traffic does not need to yield (known as "give way" in the UK)); or using adjacent sets where the horizontal positioning and lane layout (particularly where lanes are segregated by kerbs or islands) denotes which directions are stopped or free to move.
+In the UK, there are no red or yellow "arrow" lights, however there had been trials with the amber arrow in an attempt to prevent drivers from misinterpreting the signals.
+Also, turns are never permitted when a signal light is red.
+Layouts are typically simple: either the usual three-disc all-directions signal; the same with a separate green left or right filter arrow which lights up either independently of the main green (permitting a turn in the indicated direction at an otherwise red light) or along with it (showing that conflicting traffic has been stopped so turning traffic does not need to yield, also known as give way in the UK); or using adjacent sets where the horizontal positioning and lane layout (particularly where lanes are segregated by kerbs or islands) denotes which directions are stopped or free to move.

 Dallas phasing

 In the configuration commonly known as Dallas phasing that began in the Dallas/Fort Worth Metroplex, the five-light left turn signal head is used in a different manner than standard signals of this type.
-The left turn signal head operates independently from the signals for straight through traffic.
-This allows permissive turning even when straight through traffic is shown a red light, avoiding yellow trap.
+The left turn signal head operates independently from the signals for straight-through traffic.
+This allows permissive turning even when straight-through traffic is shown a red light, avoiding yellow trap.
 Louvers are fitted over the green and yellow balls of the left turn signal head to prevent driver confusion.
 The left turn signal head is also accompanied by a sign indicating its special use.

-In this configuration, the left-turn signal will display circular green from the leading protected left turn phase until the lagging permissive left turn phase, but the green arrow will only be displayed during the leading protected left-turn phase.
-During the lagging permissive left-turn phase, it is assumed that opposing traffic has both a permissive left turn phase and a straight-through green light.
-This can also be used in the opposite configuration, with leading permissive and lagging protected left-turn phases.
+In this configuration, a green left arrow, with the circular green or just a green arrow alone, will only be displayed during a leading protected–left-turn phase.
+An amber left arrow is displayed to signal the end of the protected phase.
+This is followed by only a circular green light for the lagging permissive–left-turn phase, during which it is assumed that opposing traffic has both a permissive left turn and a straight-through green light.
+This can also be used in the opposite sequence, with the permissive left-turn phase leading and the protected left-turn phase lagging.

 Dallas phasing gives traffic engineers more flexibility with the leading and lagging protected left turn phase configurations allowing for better coordination between signals.
 There are also yellow and green arrows on Dallas phasing signals, permitting exclusive protected left-turn phases as well as protected/permissive left-turn phases.

 The 2009 Manual of Uniform Traffic Control Devices prohibits this display for new installations in favor of the flashing-yellow-arrow left-turn signal, which accommodates both permissive and protected left turns.
 Older installations are allowed to stay until they are replaced.